Isoperimetric Inequality on Manifolds with Quadratically Decaying Curvature

 \end{proof}

-\begin{remark} In fact, for the special case, where $M = \mathbb{R}^n \# \mathbb{R}^n$ and $n\ge 3$, one can prove its corresponding \eqref{ISO} in a more direct way (compare to Corollary~\ref{Cor_ISO_Rn}).
-Indeed, bridged by co-area formula, it suffices to show
+\begin{remark} In fact, for the special case where $M = \mathbb{R}^n \# \mathbb{R}^n$ with $n \ge 3$, one can prove the corresponding \eqref{ISO} in a more direct way (cf.~Corollary~\ref{Cor_ISO_Rn}).
+Indeed, by the co-area formula, it suffices to show that